LukaLiegis/quant/README.md

 ### calculating_vol

-Implementing the six different methods of calculating volatility.
+Implementing the six different methods of calculating volatility for SPY and comparing this to the VIX index.

 ### volatility_forecasting
 Comparing different volatility forecasting methods (HAR, Kernel Ridge) from research papers.
 A single way is used to calculate volatility and the methods are compared to a standard GARCH model to see how each model's forecasting ability differs.